 § 21a-279.
 Penalty for illegal possession.
 Alternative sentences.
 Immunity

-(a) (1) Any person who possesses or has under such person’s control any quantity of any controlled substance, except less than one-half ounce of a cannabis-type substance and except as authorized in this chapter, shall be guilty of a class A misdemeanor.
+(a) (1) Any person who possesses or has under such person’s control any quantity of any controlled substance, except any quantity of cannabis, as defined in section 1 of public act 21-1 of the June special session, and except as authorized in this chapter or chapter 420f1, shall be guilty of a class A misdemeanor.

 (2) For a second offense of subdivision (1) of this subsection, the court shall evaluate such person and, if the court determines such person is a drug-dependent person, the court may suspend prosecution of such person and order such person to undergo a substance abuse treatment program.

 (3) For any subsequent offense of subdivision (1) of this subsection, the court may find such person to be a persistent offender for possession of a controlled substance in accordance with section 53a-40.